cdiotallevi/hello-world/README.md

 # hello-world
-Sapendo quello che so oggi, avrei forse respirato alla stesso modo MyFirstRepository on My owb GitHub
+MyFirstRepository on GitHub
-Sempre che tutto vada a finire bene
+I'm curious to know more about repositories and commits